jochemvogel/bt-eindopdracht/README.md

 **[Live link](https://bt-eindopdracht.herokuapp.com/)**

 In GameChanger you can get an overview of different sport games.
-Besides that you can also enable alerts, so you won't miss anything from your favorite sport team(s).
+Besides that you can also enable alerts, so you won't miss anything from your favourite sport team(s).

+This README is a summary of everything I did.
+I often refer to the Wiki for more details.
+If you want to read it by yourself, go to the [Wiki](https://github.com/jochemvogel/bt-eindopdracht/wiki).

 ## Table of Contents